-On behalf of the Board of Directors, I take this opportunity to express our gratitude to His Majesty King Hamad Bin Isa Al Khalifa, the King of the Kingdom of Bahrain; to His Royal Highness, Prince Salman bin Hamad Al Khalifa, the Crown Prince and Prime Minister and Chairman of the Economic Development Board; for their wise leadership and visionary reform.
+Finally, on behalf of the Board of Directors, I take this opportunity to express our gratitude to His Majesty King Hamad bin Isa Al Khalifa, the King of the Kingdom of Bahrain; to His Royal Highness, Prince Salman bin Hamad Al Khalifa, the Crown Prince and Prime Minister for their visionary leadership.

 In addition, I express my appreciation to our management and staff for their continued dedication to serving the people of Bahrain, to our private sector partners for their trust and support, and to our customers for whom all our efforts remain directed.